-Flag patterns are considered to be among the most reliable continuation patterns that traders use because they generate a setup for entering an existing trend that is ready to continue.
-Flag formations are all quite similar when they appear and tend to also show up in similar situations in an existing trend and are highly consistent in their formation.
+Flag patterns are widely recognized as one of the most reliable continuation patterns used by traders, as they provide a setup for entering an existing trend that is poised to continue.
+These patterns tend to appear in similar situations within an existing trend and are highly consistent in their formation.

 Thanks for reading.
 Hope this was helpful!

 If you liked this article, then don’t forget to share it!
 Follow me on Twitter and YouTube for more educational content.